Skip to main content

 New paradigms of vehicle use

-Millennials account for a quarter of the Latin American population and are increasingly embracing access over ownership.
+Millennials account for a quarter of the Latin American population Open in new window and are increasingly embracing access over ownership.
 In recent years, the trend of carsharing has been adopted in several Latin America cities.
-According to the Carsharing Association (CSA), carsharing has great impacts for cities, such as the reduction of vehicles in circulation and congestion, as well as the decrease of emissions, among others.
+According to the Carsharing Association (CSA) Open in new window, carsharing has great impacts for cities Open in new window, such as the reduction of vehicles in circulation and congestion, as well as the decrease of emissions, among others.

 For example, it is estimated that a shared car is capable of replacing between 9 and 13 private cars.
 In addition, each user would produce between 34% and 41% less greenhouse effect emissions.